alecolo129/adventofcode_rs/README.md

 Each project `day_X` has:
 - `main.rs`: The Rust program that solves the problem for the day.
 - `input.txt`: The input provided for the challenge.
-- `description.md`: A markdown file with the problem description.

 ## Getting Started